ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 [](Qtr3_Top_10_Rides_Member_Casual)
 ![Screenshot 2024-01-22 103958](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/323fb0a6-9f95-4435-ab66-30847d2e0a95)

-Members choose routes aligned with commuting and getting to work hubs, while casual riders favor more recreational, sightseeing paths.
+Members show a notable presence on popular routes, resembling those observed during the spring, but with significantly higher ride counts.
+The routes continue to include a mix of commuting and work-related hubs alongside recreational paths.
+Similarly, casual riders exhibit preferences for recreational and sightseeing paths.

 ---

 [](Q4_Total_Ride_and_Average_Ride)
 ![Dashboard 2](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/4d3403ca-ae05-4550-b6be-81b67454a48b)

-During spring, member ridership exhibits fluctuation throughout weekdays, reaching a peak on Thursdays and declining on weekends, while maintaining a consistent average ride length.
+During spring, member ridership exhibits fluctuations throughout weekdays, reaching a peak on Thursdays and declining on weekends, while maintaining a consistent average ride length.
 In contrast, casual ridership displays ride count fluctuations on weekdays, peaking on Saturdays, and demonstrates higher average ride lengths, particularly with noticeable peaks on weekends.

 [](Qtr4_Top_10_Rides_Member_Casual)
 ![Screenshot 2024-01-22 105025](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/0ca83f59-b6a3-4843-8342-84a42fe57054)

-Members choose routes aligned with commuting and getting to work hubs, while casual riders favor more recreational, sightseeing paths.
+Members are prominently present on popular routes, similar to patterns observed in winter but with considerably higher ride counts.
+These routes predominantly encompass commuting and work-related paths.
+In contrast, casual riders display preferences for both work-related hubs and recreational or sightseeing paths, echoing patterns observed in winter.